edofrederix/briscola/README.md

 doxygen doc/Doxyfile
 ```

-This requires doxygen to be installed.
-HTML output is written to
+This requires doxygen, perl and graphviz to be installed.
+HTML output is written
-doc/Doxygen/html and can be best viewed by opening doc/Doxygen/html/index.html.
+to doc/Doxygen/html and can be best viewed by opening
+doc/Doxygen/html/index.html.

 There is also a short high-level documentation available that can be viewed
 [HERE](doc/chapters/0_start.md).